 2. Changes in Key Personnel

-When key personnel changes occur, this could affect the understanding, implementing, and enforcing the existing health and safety policy.
+When key personnel changes occur, this could affect the understanding, implementation, and enforcement of the existing health and safety policy.
 New individuals might interpret or enforce rules differently or be unfamiliar with specific safety practices.
 Regular reviews when such changes occur can ensure everyone is on the same page regarding health and safety expectations.

 3. Legislative or Guidance Updates